emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 And I mean nearly every word for people, not just job titles.
 I jokingly called myself a "tyrant," a _Tyrann_ today in German class and my teacher corrected me to the feminine _Tyrannin_.

-Because the feminine forms of German words for people exist and are used so often, hearing the "generic" masculine form doesn't sound generic like it does in English — it sounds masculine.
+**Because the feminine forms of German words for people exist and are used so often, the "generic" masculine form doesn't sound generic like it does in English — it sounds masculine.**

 While "Journalisten" sounds like journalists to me , it sounds like "male journalists, and _maybe_ women if you remember they also exist" to many German speakers.